 A vulnerability in a system is basically an unintended API that has not been documented in the system.
 Once an unintended API is found, attackers can use it to command the software to act in a way that it’s not intended to.
 With vulnerabilities, ethical hackers are typically attempting to solve a puzzle about what they can get away with before they launch an actual attack.

 We use a vulnerability scanner that automatically parses through the APIs to identify which ones may be exposing the system to danger.
-And the more information the scanner has, the more accurate will be its performance.
-Once our team gets their hands on the report of such vulnerabilities, our penetration testers use penetration testing as a means to see where the weaknesses are, so the problem can be fixed and future mistakes can be steered clear of.
+And the more information the scanner has, the more accurate its performance will be.
+Once our team receives the results of any such vulnerabilities, our penetration testers use penetration testing as a means to see where the weaknesses are, so the problem can be fixed and to steer clear of future mistakes.

 What Is an Exploit?

-Performing an exploit is the next step in our penetration testing’s playbook after finding a vulnerability.
+Performing an exploit is the next step in our penetration testing playbook after finding a vulnerability.
 Exploits usually exercise the unintended API’s.
-From gaining financial information to tracking a user’s whereabouts, exploits are used for a number of different reasons and can also take place behind firewalls where they’re harder to spot, and they’ve been known to cause irreparable damage to a business if they go undetected and unattended for an extended period of time.
+From gaining financial information to tracking a user’s whereabouts, exploits are used for a number of different reasons and can also take place behind firewalls (where they’re harder to spot), and they’ve been known to cause irreparable damage to a business if they go undetected and unattended for an extended period of time.

 4. Vulnerability Rating

-We use the Common Vulnerability Scoring System (CVSS) as a framework for rate the severity of security vulnerabilities in the target application or software.
-The CVSS uses a special algorithm to determine three vulnerability severeness rating scores: Base, Temporal and Environmental.
-The scores are numeric and it ranges from 0 to 10 with 10 being the most severe.
+We use the Common Vulnerability Scoring System (CVSS) as a framework to rate the severity of security vulnerabilities in the target application or software.
+The CVSS uses a special algorithm to determine three vulnerability severeness rating scores: Base, Temporal, and Environmental.
+The scores are numeric and range from 0 to 10, with 10 being the most severe.